By: John Devlin

 I am not going to use this post to talk about how to use Facebook advertising properly with big budgets and scalability.

-For these reasons and when I did try I got burned, I stayed clear on Facebook ads for a while.
+For these reasons and when I did try I got burned, I stayed clear of contractor Facebook ads for a while.

 Well, I am a big believer in necessity breeds knowledge.